Martin896/syswatch/README.md

 - Memory: Parses `/proc/meminfo` to calculate used vs total RAM
 - Disk: Runs `df -h` and extracts root filesystem usage.

-# How it works
+## How it works
-Memory data come from */proc/meminfo*, a linux virtual file maintained by Linux kernel.
+Memory data come from `/proc/meminfo`, a linux virtual file maintained by Linux kernel.
 The program reads it as a string, iterates through each line, and extracts `MemTotal` and `MemAvailable` values.
 It converts from kilobyte to gigabyte and calculates usage percentage.

-Disk data come from runniing the df command as a child process using `std::process::Command`, then parsing the output for the root `(/)` filesystem.
+Disk data comes from running the `df` command as a child process using `std::process::Command`, then parsing the output for the root `(/)` filesystem.

-# Run it
+## Run it

 ```
 git clone https://github.com/Martin896/syswatch.git